 Theatre Lac-Brome – The Lac-Brome Theater offers bilingual programming throughout the year.
 It is located on the path of Mount Echo.

 To know what happens in Town of Brome Lake

-• TBL Info is a newsletter that you will receive in your mailbox.
-It will provide information on what happens at the municipal level, current and upcoming projects and works, Board dates and sessions, and much more.
-You can also subscribe to the Newsletter that you will receive directly by email.
+• VLB info TBL is a quarterly bulletin that you will receive in your email (subscribe to the newsletter to receive it – see below).
+It will provide information on what happens at the municipal level, current and upcoming projects and works, and much more.
+You can also subscribe to the monthly Newsletter that you will receive directly by email.

-• The Tempo, our free bilingual local newspaper is published once a month.
+• The Tempo, a free bilingual local newspaper, is published once a month.
 It is distributed in your mailbox at the beginning of each month.
 It is also available online and you will find additional information on the Tempo Facebook page.

 • Are you a new resident aged 35 or under?
 Join the Facebook group Les Nouveaux de Brome.